Shanmukh801311172/ITIS-6177-FinalProject/README.md

 - `validations.js`: Validation middleware for API requests.
 - `app.js`: Main server file.
 - `config.js`: Configuration settings for the server and Azure AI services.
+- `Userguide.pdf`: A user guide to use the API.

 # Deployment